 WILL I SEE DR. LANZER AFTER MY LIPO TUCK?

 Yes, Dr. Lanzer is known for being hands-on.
 He likes to see his patients very frequently.
 He would see a patient the next day, after a couple of days, a week later and every few months.
 All these after-care appointments are totally covered by the initial outlay.
 Dr. Lanzer also gives his personal pager number so that he can be reached at any time.
-Dr. Lanzer feels it is very important that patients have the security, they know that the specialist has a lot of experience, is contactable, and there to support them after surgery.
+Dr. Lanzer feels it is very important that patients have the security, they know that the Dermatological surgeon has a lot of experience, is contactable, and there to support them after surgery.

 HOW SAFE IS LIPO TUCK?